hettlage/token-auth-request/specs/index.rst

 The package must pass the following tests.

-* If a correct username and password are passed to `token_session`, the first time one of the HTTP verb methods is called on the returned object, a POST request to the given URL is made with the username and password passed as a JSON string.
+* After calling `login` with a correct username and password, the first time one of the HTTP verb methods is called on the returned object, a POST request to the given URL is made with the username and password passed as a JSON string.
 Assuming the token has not expired, further calls don't make such a request.
-* If a correct username and password are passed to `token_session`, assuming the token has not expired, all subsequent HTTP requests (after the initial request for a token) have an Authentication header with the correct string.
+* After calling `login` with a correct username and password, assuming the token has not expired, all subsequent HTTP requests (after the initial request for a token) have an Authentication header with the correct string.
 * If an HTTP request is made and the current token's expiry time is less than one minute in the future, a new token is requested and subsequent HTTP requests use the new token in the Authentication header.
 * The logout method removes username, password, token and expiry date.
-* No token is requested if the `no_authentication` property is set to `True`.
+* No token is requested after the `logout` method is called.
+* No Authentication header is sent after the `logout` method is called.
 * An AuthException is raised if the server replies with a 401 error when a token is requested.
-* An AuthException is raised if an HTTP request is made after the logout method has been called.
 * An exception is raised if the server replies with a status code other than 200 or 401.
 * `auth_request_maker` changes the function for making the body of an authentication request.
 * `auth_response_parser` changes the function for parsing the response of an authentication request.